 Design in practice

-Builds a baseline set of invariants for evaluating distributed architectures before tool selection.
+Builds a baseline set of invariants for evaluating distributed architecture before tool selection.

 Decision quality